2021 Leadership Series

 Supervisors and administrators in every department/school site often struggle with how to build an effective team that is capable of working together efficiently and effectively.
 Learn tips for creating and maintaining work teams that trust each other, are empowered to perform high quality work with minimal supervision, and are focused on getting the business of the District done.

 Making the transition from supervisor to leader can often be overwhelming.
 This highly praised workshop is effective for both new and experienced supervisors.
-The presentation will review some of the essential responsibilities and traits of leadership, such as team building, delegation, coaching, setting expectations, and accountability, as well as focus on tips for improving communication skills in your role as a leader, so you can effectively build greater trust with employees.
+The presentation will review some of the essential responsibilities and traits of leadership, such as team building, delegation, coaching, setting expectations, and accountability, as well as focus on tips for infusing the practice of civility in the workplace.

 Whether you are a seasoned leader or new to leadership, knowing how to change and motivate challenging employees or work with difficult bosses is key to your team being able to thrive.
 Learn tips for dealing with challenging employees and bosses, evaluating your own leadership traits, and for emerging as a stronger, more confident leader.